Google Analytics vs. Jetpack Stats

 What Google Analytics has to offer

 Google Analytics doesn’t have a quick glance dashboard, really.
-The screenshot above is part of the default quick glance dashboard, and you can certainly make your own, but there is nothing like Jetpack’s quick look.
+The screenshot above is part of the default Reports screen, and you can certainly make your own, but there is nothing like Jetpack’s quick look.
 By default, Google Analytics will show you 7 days of your website’s history, and dozens of different reports from overall traffic to top-selling products.
-If you’re not an e-commerce site, set up your own dashboard or use one of the many, many pre-made ones available, and you can see what people using a desktop computer in the CIA office are looking at on your website today, if that happens to be an important metric for you.
+You can also create your own reports and explorations using many, many variables in different combinations.
+See the screenshot below to get a sense of how flexible the program is.

 And this is the important thing about Google Analytics: it provides huge amounts of data which can answer pretty much all your questions about your website and its users.